When to use tables

 Interactive elements in tables

-Buttons and links with unique labels
+Buttons and links with identical text labels

 Use aria-labelledby technique: